mfhodges/BeanieBabiesApi/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Static React App was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and gets data from __ INSERT HERE__

 ## Available Scripts